Omega Cal.266 18ct, 36mm 1952

 The Strap & Buckle

-A new high quality, Black ‘Croc’ strap has been fitted, along with a gold plated Omega buckle.
-Please note, we feel the strap matches the watch nicely, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
+A new high quality, brown Crocodile strap has been fitted, along with a gold plated Omega buckle.
+We feel the strap matches the watch nicely, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, however, we can also obtain most types and colours at short notice.

 The Box and Papers

-The hardwood presentation box shown in the photographs is included with this watch.
+The original vintage Omega presentation box shown in the photographs is included in the sale of this watch.

 This is a first class example of a highly collectable and highly practical vintage gold watch from one of horology’s most famous names.
 It will provide an excellent financial investment as well as be something to use, wear, treasure and enjoy!
 This will make an excellent evening wear dress watch as well as a practical highly accurate and reliable timepiece to use on an everyday basis.